K8rly/GoVote/README.md

 Includes at least one connection string
  - Exporting our tables to csv files after joining

-#### Schema
+### Schema
-Please reference included Schema showing work that has been completed in PGAdmin and the below requirements
+Please reference GoVote_schema showing work that has been completed in PGAdmin and Pandas

-#### Communication Protocols
+### Communication Protocols

 Group meetings will be conducted via Zoom or in person as needed.
-Communications related to the deliverables will take place in our "final-group-2" Slack channel.
+Communications related to the deliverables will take place in our "Group-2-voting" Slack channel.
 We will continue to use our DM channel for side conversations and additional discussion, and in case of an emergency messages would be sent via Slack as we currently utilize Slack daily.

-#### Additional Questions/Notes

-Features:
-Zip Code
-Election type
-Election year
-Party affiliation
-City

-Count - people registered vs people voting (%, mean etc) Count - based on generational identification (age ranges)
+### Generation Breakdown

 Birth Year    | Generational Group
 ------------- | -------------